telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-data-binding.md

 # Data Binding

 RadFluidContentControl provides data binding support.
-This means that you can bind its Content, SmallContent and LargeContent properties and also define a DataTemplate of each content.
+This means that you can bind its Content, SmallContent and LargeContent properties and also define a DataTemplate for each content.

 This article demonstrates how to data bind the control to a simple business model.